10 Largest Auto Insurance Companies (March 2026)

 State Farm is the biggest auto insurance company in the country by market share.

 Progressive, Geico and Allstate are the next three largest.
-Most of the largest companies in the country are familiar because of national advertising campaigns.
+Most of the largest companies in the country are well-known because of national advertising campaigns.

 Market Share of the Largest Auto Insurance Companies